DJDuque/pgfplots/README.md

-# pgfplots_cg
+# PGFPlots_cg

-PGFPlots code generator
+A Rust library that generates PGFPlots code to `\input` into LaTeX documents.